flaupretre/terraform-ssh-tunnel/README.md

 ## Target host name resolution

-When supplying the target DNS name, note that the name will be resolved by the bastion, not by the host you're running terraform on.
+When supplying the target DNS name, note that the name will be resolved by the bastion host, not by the client you're running terraform on.
 So, you can use a private DNS name, like 'xxxx.csdfkzpf0iww.eu-west-1.rds.amazonaws.com' without having to convert it to an IP address first.